shagu/pfUI/README.md

 This is **not** an addon-pack like [ShaguUI](http://shagu.org/ShaguUI/), however, there is support for external addons like MobHealth3, DPSMate and others, but they will never be shipped within the package.

 **Please do not re-upload or distribute outdated versions of this project.
-However, you are more than welcome to fork or link to the official gitlab page.**
+However, you are more than welcome to fork or link to the official github page.**

 ## Screenshots